-Forgetting to file: Do it by April 17th.
+Files your taxes by April 17th.
 If you file late and owe the government money, you will pay the price.
 The penalty is usually 5% of the unpaid taxes for each month that a return is late.
 It starts the day after the tax filing due date and won’t go over 25%.
 You’ll get a separate bill for that.

 Sounds like an obvious one but it happens to a lot of people.
 You need to make sure the name you’ve written down matches the one on your Social Security card exactly.
 If you recently got hitched and changed your name, make sure it matches social security administration records.

 This nine-digital number is very important.
 One wrong number could have the IRS on your case.

 Your filing status is used to determine your filing requirements and is based on your marital status and family situation.
 There are five to choose from: Single, Married Filing Jointly, Married Filing Separately, Head of Household and Qualifying Widow(er) With Dependent Child.
 This helps determine your tax rates and potential refund so make sure you get it right.

 It can be overwhelming so read the instructions carefully to make sure you are selecting what’s appropriate for you.
 There are two types of deductions: Standard and Items.
 You can only choose one, so make sure you see which one cuts you the biggest break.

 If you want to use direct deposit to get your refund, this is probably a good thing to get right.

 Don’t forget to add your John Hancock to those paper forms before sending it to the government.
 If you’re doing everything online, you’ll be asked for a Personal Identification Number.

-For Tax help, Just Call Jack at 502-327-8009!
+For Tax Help, Just Call Jack at 502-327-8009!